What are Taxable and Non-Taxable Income in Singapore?

 Deemed Receipt of Overseas Income in Singapore

-According to Section 10(25) of the Income Tax Act, income from overseas is deemed to be received in Singapore under certain circumstances.
-These circumstances include situations where the income is brought into or remitted into Singapore.
+According to Section 10(25) of the Income Tax Act, income from overseas is deemed to be received in Singapore under certain circumstances, such as when a bank account is opened to bring the income into or remitted into Singapore.
 Others include clearing a debt directly related to your business carried out in Singapore or used to invest in movable property transferred into Singapore.

-It is important to note that Section 10(25) applies only to foreign-sourced income received in Singapore by companies located in Singapore or tax residents of Singapore.
+It is important to note that Section 10(25) applies only to foreign-sourced income received in Singapore by companies located in Singapore or tax residents of Singapore, including remuneration from foreign sources.
 Moreover, foreign businesses that are not operating in or from Singapore can remit their income into the country without being taxed.
-This tax benefit encourages foreign businesses to utilise Singapore's fund management and banking facilities.
+This tax benefit encourages foreign businesses to utilise Singapore’s fund management and banking facilities.

 Tax Benefits for Foreign Businesses Operating in Singapore